New India cyclone warning as death toll rises - RFI

 The toll could rise further, however, with local newspapers saying almost 80 people had died in the state, many killed by collapsing houses or walls.

+Around 200,000 were evacuated before the cyclone arrived and no serious problems were reported at Covid hospitals, however.

-The cyclone weakened into a depression as it moved across northern India, dumping heavy rain as it did so including in Allahabad and New Delhi, which had its wettest May day on record.
+The cyclone weakened as it moved northeast, dumping heavy rain in Allahabad and New Delhi, which reportedly had its wettest and coolest day in May in 70 years.

-The Navy said meanwhile that 37 bodies had been recovered after an oil installation vessel sank in the heavy seas.
-Thirty-eight people remain missing.
+The storm also pummeled offshore oil installations with waves up to eight metres (26 feet) high, dislodging one oil rig and several support vessels with around 700 people on board.

+Around 600 had been rescued by the navy but 38 remain missing from an accommodation barge for oil workers that ripped free of its anchors in the storm and sank.

 © 2021 AFP